Walking in Tuscany: Top 10 Best Hiking Trails in Tuscany

 Difficulty level: Moderate-challenging

 The granddaddy of hiking trails in Tuscany, this epic high-altitude route starts in Umbria and runs all the way to Liguria.
 Most of the trail runs through Tuscany’s Apennine peaks, weaving through rugged limestone peaks and huge beech forests.
-Although it’s a favorite with mountaineers, famed for its notoriously tougher sections and inclines, a lot of the trail is accessible to all and offers clearly marked paths with incredible alpine views and scenery.
+Although it’s a favourite with mountaineers, famed for its notoriously tougher sections and inclines, a lot of the trail is accessible to all and offers clearly marked paths with incredible alpine views and scenery.
 It’s a very long route, separated into 23 different sections, so we’d recommend just choosing part of it to hike.
 Luckily, it's also well covered in terms of rest stops, cafes and accommodation throughout the various villages.
 A great choice if you’re a wildlife lover, you may even spot eagles, wolves, red deer, and wild boar here.

 5. Foreste Casentinesi National Park